strichliste/homepage/content/about.md

 strichliste consists of two components: the `frontend` and the `backend`.

-The frontend [strichliste](https://github.com/strichliste/strichliste) is an react based application that accesses the backend via a RESTful HTTP interface.
+The frontend [strichliste-web-frontend](https://github.com/strichliste/strichliste-web-frontend) is an react based application that accesses the backend via a RESTful HTTP interface.

-The [backend](https://github.com/strichliste/strichliste-backend) is written in PHP using the symfony web framework.
+The [strichliste-backend](https://github.com/strichliste/strichliste-backend) is written in PHP using the symfony web framework.
 All data is writting into a database.
 By default it utilises a SQLite database, but can be changed easily thanks to the Doctrine ORM

+The frontend and backend is bundled inside [strichliste](https://github.com/strichliste/strichliste) repo in releases.

 ### How it works